 - acquisition Dudalina S.A. (with Warburg Pincus)

-- $1.1 billion acquisition of a minority interest in Oleoducto Central S.A. (as leader of an investment group)
+- 1.1 billion acquisition of a minority interest in Oleoducto Central S.A.
+(OCENSA) (as leader of an investment group) and subsequent sale of its equity interest in OCENSA

-- acquisition of International Coffee & Tea, LLC (with CDIB Capital International and Mirae Asset Global Investment Co.)
+- acquisition of The Coffee Bean & Tea Leaf (with CDIB Capital International and Mirae Asset Global Investment Co.) and in the $350 million sale to Jollibee Foods Corp

 - acquisition of a majority stake in Connolly, Inc. and Connolly Consulting Worldwide, Inc., and in Connolly’s merger with a strategic healthcare auditor